nsultova/dvc_tutorial_series/README.md

 This is the code-part of the mini-series I published [here](!)
 (Yet to be published officially)

-This repository contains tutorials + code cenetring around my explorations with [DVC](!https://dvc.org)
+This repository contains tutorials + code which I created based on my explorations of [DVC](!https://dvc.org)

-I plan to publish this on medium soon.

 ### Code structure